GinoongFlores/100-days-of-code/log.md

 **Thoughts**: I only begin this day to fill my contents in my technical page, and I'm documenting Java variables right now.
 I will also document a total of 16 pieces of content related to the Java programming language.

+### Day 75: April 18, 2021 | Sunday

+**Today's Progress**: Working on my tecnical documentation page in freecodecamp.org

+**Thoughts**: At this time, I work on creating content in Java Type Casting.
+And I want to code all of my HTML content before I style them in CSS, but I only style the header, code, and p(paragraph) to easily read the text on the page.